danishzulfiqar/wiser-machines-chatbot/README.md

 ### Technical Details

-This proect is based upon priciple concept of vectors embeddings.
+This chatbot is based upon priciple concept of vectors embeddings.
 Embeddings enables us to get desired info from trained LLM's and SLM's based upon our specific dataset.

 ### Techstack